AshGw/AES-256/README.md

 - Encrypting to a string has URL-safe string representation
 ### Regarding KDFs
 Note that bcrypt is intentionally slow and computationally expensive, enhancing protection against brute-force attacks.
 The number of iterations, including salt and pepper, increases derivation time to strike a balance between security and performance.
 Use a suitable value based on your machine's capabilities and desired security level.
 <br>Im using 50 just to demonstrate the process and make it quick.
 <br>The bare minimum is 50, the max is 100 000, choose somewhere in between.
-<br>In my use case 50 takes around 0.5 secs while using the maximun number of iterations takes around 11 minutes to derive the keys and finish the cryptographic operations at hand.
+<br>In my use case 50 takes around 0.5 secs while using the maximum number of iterations takes around 11 minutes to derive the keys and finish the cryptographic operations at hand.
+<br>You can check how it works by checking this [Jupyter Notebook](demo/demo.ipynb) demo file
 ## AshCryptGUI ##
 ![alt text](important/GUI.png)
 The GUI as mentioned above is a fully fledged application , you can use it to encrypt files , texts , keep track of files by storing them on demand to a main database , also on demand it can keep track of the keys used for cryptographic operations.